Axway/api-builder-docs/content/en/docs/Plugins/Base64.md

 ### Header lower-case

 ### Banana
-ISSUE: This is an example of using too many emoji :grinning: in a single file :laughing: !!!
 NON-ISSUE: Wonder if it will pick up on the 2-space sentences :upside_down_face:.
+Another sentence.

 ## ISSUE: Heading with too much whitespace before